herecydev/WeatherTest-1/README.md

 Your code should be written in a way that shows you have a good understanding of software design patterns and SOLID principles.
 Should there be any aspects, which given more time you would have refactored, please add a README explaining what you would like to have done.

-You should submit a link to your respository (GitHub, GitLab, BitBucket, etc), rather than a compliled application / link to the deployed website.
+You should submit a link to your repository (GitHub, GitLab, BitBucket, etc), rather than a compiled application / link to the deployed website.

 If you believe the brief is unclear in anyway or you have any questions please feel free to ask.